florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

 - Member users can invite guest users.
 - Use Entra B2B for collaboration between companies.
 - Roles are provided with the combination of Roles Definitions, Scopes an the Security Principal targetted.
+- By default all users can create Management Group.
+Toggle the "Require permissions for creating new management groups" under the root management group.

+# Alerting
+- Rate limit
+  - Email alerts: 100/hour.
+  - Voice and SMS: 12/hour.

+# Azure Container Instances
+- Container Groups can be deployed in a subnet:
+  - Empty
+  - Containing another Container Group.

+# Dashboard
+- No more then 30 days of data can be displayed.

+# Miscellianous
+- SFTP => 22
+- FTPS => 989 & 990

+# Load balancer
+- Standard SKU
+  - Only supports Standard Public IP.
+  - **Deny** inbound connection by default.
+  - HTTPS health probe.
+  - Backend based on IP or NIC.
+  - Allow outbound with NAT.
+  - Private link and Global.
+- Basic SKU
+  - Support Standard and default Public IP.
+  - **Allow** inbound connection by default.
+  - Only backend based on NIC.
+  - No availability zones.
+  - No diagnostic.
+  - No SLA.

+# App Service plan
+- WebJobs
+  - Continuous or triggered
+    - Continuous:
+      - Can run on all instances of the linked web app.
+      - The program run in a endless loop.
+If end, it can be restarted.
+      - Starts when created.
+      - Support remote debugging.
+    - Triggered:
+      - Can **only** run on one instance.
+Selected by Azure for load balancing.
+      - Start when manually triggered or schedule.
+  - Support basic plan.
+  - Can be linked to a web project to run in its context.
+Otherwise, it can run as web app by itself.
+  - For Windows only.
+  - D1 Shared plan allow 240 CPU minutes /day.

+# Azure Policy
+- Evaluation order: Disabled, Append, Deny, Audit.
+- Append:
+  - Add additional field during the creation/update of resource.
+  - If field already exists but value different, then the policy acts as deny and rejects the request.
+- DeployIfNotExists effect is only evaluated if the request is a success.